Table of Contents

 The Bible defines faith as, “the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
 There is no such thing as blind faith.
 True faith always is build on the firm, underlying “substance” of enough evidence to inspire confidence in what is not yet seen.
 Through nature, through His Word, and through His providence, God has provided humans with all the proof of His existence that they need and can make use of (Romans 1:20).
 Therefore, there is no need to doubt.

 If you are seeking deliverance from sin, do not wait to feel that you are made whole, but say, “I believe it; it is so, not because I feel it, but because God has promised.”
 Jesus says, “What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them” (Mark 11:24).
-It is the will of God to cleanse us from sin and to enable us to live a godly life.
+It is the will of God to cleanse us from sin and to enable us to live godly lives.
 So, we can ask for these spiritual blessings, and believe that we receive them, and praise God that we have received them.

 By faith the believer sees himself already in possession of what has been promised him.
-His full trust is in God leaves no uncertainty as to their fulfillment in right time.
-Faith thus, enables a Christian not only to hold a claim to a promised blessing but to receive and to enjoy them now.
-The promised inheritance becomes a present possession.
-And God’s promised future blessings are no longer only hopes to be fulfilled in the future, but actual realities in the present.
+His full trust in God leaves no uncertainty as to their fulfillment in right time.
+Faith thus, enables a Christian not only to hold a claim to a promised blessing but to receive and to enjoy it now.
+The promised inheritance becomes a present gift today.

 In His service,